 The LDA will expire upon the expiration of the last royalty term for the last licensed product.
-The LDA may be terminated by: (i) SPH USA on a country by country or product by product basis with 180 days written notice, (ii) either party upon material breach that is not cured within 90 days, and (iii) either party in the event the other party declares insolvency or bankruptcy.
+The LDA may be terminated by: (i) SPH USA on a country/region-by-country/region or product by product basis with 180 days written notice, (ii) either party upon material breach that is not cured within 90 days, and (iii) either party in the event the other party declares insolvency or bankruptcy.
+There has been no significant activity under this agreement for the years ended December 31, 2022 and 2021.
+See Note 4.